khulnasoft-lab/design.khulnasoft.com/contents/components/spinner.md

 ### When to use

-- Use a spinner to provide a looping animation that attracts attention to a loading instance.
+- Use a spinner to signify that something is loading.
-- In some instances the UI will reflect a change before the change is actually saved and the spinner is used to indicate background activity until information is successfully saved.
+- In some instances, the UI will reflect a change before the change is actually saved and the spinner is used to indicate background activity until information is successfully saved.

 ### When not to use